josedelapazjr/PokerHandShowdown/README.md

 **Output**: Collection of winning players (more than one in case of a tie)

 **Note**: Please direct all output to the Console window (a GUI is not necessary for this task).

-Limitations:

-* Currently, only able to display 1 winner at a time.